Tnutlyrehc/ShimaRinBot/README.md

 # ShimaRinBot
 It is a very simple Discord bot I made with python.
 It wasn't really suppose to be used in other servers, but if you want to use it, go ahead.
+(Didn't update code to current)

 # Commands
 -  join  ~~  Joins a voice channel.